rencap12/Shellhacks_24/README.md

 ## Option 2: Use Docker
-Ensure docker is installed on your machine
+Ensure docker is installed and running on your machine

 From the root of your project (/Shellhacks_24), run in the terminal:
 ```bash